 Modern Paperweights covers the period from ca. 1930 to the present day.
 It includes millefiori, lamp-, torch- and flamework paperweights, surface-decorated and abstract designs.
-As the majority of collector-quality weights are produced in Europe and America we have divided the Modern Paperweight section accordingly, to avoid having a long list of names to scroll down.
+As the majority of collector-quality paperweights are produced in Europe and America we have divided the Modern Paperweight section accordingly, to avoid having a long list of names to scroll down.
 Other Countries account for only a few top-quality modern paperweights.

 Within the categories the artists, studios and glass works are listed alphabetically.